Update cookies preferences

 UNVEILING THE TRUE IDENTITY OF FILIPINO ARCHITECTURE - Have we really found it?

 When we consider architecture, some well-known styles, like Gothic, Baroque, or Modern, often pop up.
 But what about Filipino architecture?
 Does it really exist as a unique style, or is it just a mix of influences from other cultures?
 The reality is that, Filipino architecture is much more than just a combination of styles—it continuously shows the Philippines' deep history, cultural variety, and one-of-a-kind surroundings.
-In this article, we will look into how Filipino architecture has evolved and answer the question: is there truly such a thing as Filipino architecture?
+In this blog, we will look into how Filipino architecture has evolved and answer the question: is there truly such a thing as Filipino architecture?

 Indigenous and Vernacular Architecture